Gaussianer/FasterSeg/README.md

 ## Installation
 * Install [Docker and NVIDIA container runtime](https://www.celantur.com/blog/run-cuda-in-docker-on-linux/) what is needed to use a preconfigured training environment.
+* Or if Docker is not a solution for you, we also offer a solution using Podman.
+[Here](https://github.com/Gaussianer/Podman---Run-Rootless-GPU-Container) you can find the setup for a Rootless GPU Container solution using Podman.
+Since Docker and Podman use the same commands, replace "sudo docker" with "podman" for each docker command in this guide.
 * Clone this repo:
 ```bash
 cd path/where/to/store/the/repository